kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/component.md

 ### Show

-Renders component in the page, if its been hidden previously.
+This method renders a component that has been hidden previously in a page.

 ###### Syntax